Turn Your Branch Meeting into a Polling Place!

 - Ask several of your members to bring laptops or tablets to the meeting.
 Spaced apart from one another, these are now your “voting booths.”

-- On each laptop or tablet, go to the national election web page at www.aauw.org/resource/national-election.
+- On each laptop or tablet, go to the national bylaws amendment vote page.

 - Now you’re ready to vote!
-From the election page
+From the vote page

 - Click on the Vote button.